davenaylor/postie/readme.txt

 = Can I use postie to check a gmail account? =

 Yes.
-You can use either pop3-ssl or imap-ssl with a gmail account.
+You can use either pop3-ssl or imap-ssl with a gmail account (including Google Apps).
 Before attempting to use with postie, make sure that you enable pop or imap in your gmail preferences.

 * Pop3 settings:
     * protocol - pop3-ssl
+    * Use Transport Layer Security - no
     * server - pop.gmail.com
     * port - 995
-    * userid - your username (e.g. if your e-mail address is foo@gmail.com,
+    * userid - your full email address
-      this would be just foo)
     * password - your password
 * IMAP settings:
     * protocol - imap-ssl
+    * Use Transport Layer Security - no
     * server - imap.gmail.com
     * port - 993
-    * userid - your username (e.g. if your e-mail address is foo@gmail.com,
+    * userid - your full email address
-      this would be just foo)
     * password - your password

 = Can I use postie with GoDaddy hosting? =